FireDragon91245/FactoryGame/README.md

 </details>

 # 2. Custom Colors
-  - Colors can be generatet via RGB or an alias this scructure can be used where **[Color]** is named as type
+  - Colors can be generatet via RGB or Hex or an alias this scructure can be used where **[Color]** is named as type
   - they follow the pattern
     ```json
       { "r": [Number], "g": [Number], "b": [Number] }